HalimaBouzidi/HalimaBouzidi.github.io/_news/2025-10-10-travel-funding.md

 related_posts: false
 ---

-✈️ Pleased to receive the WiML 2025 travel funding to present my research at the Women in Machine Learning (WiML) workshop at NeurIPS!
+✈️ Pleased to receive the WiML 2025 travel funding to present my research at WiML workshop @ NeurIPS!